-This beautiful book has been on my wish list for sometime.
-Luckily for me it will now sit happily on my book shelf.
+This beautiful book has been on my wish list for some time.
+Luckily for me it will now sit happily on my bookshelf.
 I thought you may like to have a look through the pages with me.
 I studied history of fashion at college and have remained fascinated with the subject ever since.
 The fashion designers and couturiers that survived the war and went on to conquer the international fashion world are the ones that capture my imagination…

-Edwin Hardy Amies, couturier, born July 17 1909; died March 5 2003
+Edwin Hardy Amies, couturier, born July 17, 1909, died March 5, 2003.

 Edwin Hardy Amies was born in Maida Vale, West London.
 His father was a civil servant working for the London County

 Council, and his mother was a saleswoman who, until her marriage, worked at a court dressmaking establishment in Bond Street.

 Hardy Amies did not initially go into the fashion world.

 He had a gift for languages and travelled to Antibes to train as an English teacher before spending several more

 years tutoring in France and Germany.

 In 1955, Hardy Amies became one of the Queen’s dressmakers.

 The Queen and the couturier got on famously: every Christmas he would send her stuffed animals, which

 Fleetwood, design director at the company.

 Amies was knighted in Britain in 1989, retired in 2001 and died two years later.
 The business is now solely a men’s tailoring business, but reminders of the glory days are there for all to see.

-Did you get any good books for Christmas? if so are they on your bedside table or is that a nosey question?
+I admired the subject of this book so much; I found an autobiography on Amazon for 0.01p!
+Both books are presently sitting on my bedside table.
+Did you get any good books for Christmas? if so, are they on your bedside table or is that a nosey question?